ixy-languages/ixy.ml/doc/memory.md

 Now we just need to update the tail pointer to tell the hardware up to which point there are empty buffers in the ring.
 We only update the tail pointer once to prevent unnecessary overhead from repeated PCIe transactions.

-Note that ixy employs a slightly different rx strategy: ixy scans each descriptor and immediately receives it, if its `DD` bit is set, while ixy.ml walks the entire ring until it hits an empty descriptor.
+Note that ixy employs a slightly different rx strategy: ixy scans each descriptor and immediately receives its corresponding packet, if its `DD` bit is set, while ixy.ml walks the entire ring until it hits an empty descriptor and then receives all previous descriptors' packets at once.

 Both ixy and ixy.ml additionally check a descriptors `EOP` (end of packet) bit before receiving.
 If this bit is not set, the packet did not fit into the 2 KiB packet buffer and had to be split up.